Voxel-Mesh Hybrid Representation for Real-Time View Synthesis: Hybrid Representation construction

-Following the conversion from voxels to mesh, we have obtained an initial hybrid representation that includes both voxels and mesh.
-Nevertheless, recognizing significant potential for optimization in rendering quality and volume occupancy for both representations, we are committed to further refining the hybrid representation through further fine-tuning.
+Following the rendering quality based meshing process in density field, we have obtained an initial hybrid representation that includes both voxels and mesh.
+Nevertheless, considering significant potential for optimization in rendering quality and volume occupancy for both representations, we are committed to further refining the hybrid representation through the next optimization.